GiovanniSolaini/Snap/README.md

 ## Compiling and running

 **From version 1.0.1 onwards, the version number is no longer part of the jar filename.
-Please see the updated guide:**
+The guide has been updated to reflect this.**

 Snap can be compiled, tested and run via [Maven](https://maven.apache.org/) (all the given commands should be done in a command-line interface in the project root folder unless stated otherwise):